-Connecticut is unique: it's one of the nation's most densely populated states, yet over 60% of its land is forested.
-Much of this is urban forest, with Connecticut boasting the highest urban tree cover at nearly 62%.
-As urban land is projected to exceed 65% by 2060, our program addresses the distinct environmental and governance challenges of managing these vital forest resources within our highly urbanized state.
+Although Connecticut is one of the nation’s most densely populated states, over 60% of its land is forested, with some of the highest urban tree cover in the country.
+As urban areas expand, our program addresses the unique challenges of managing these essential forest resources through shared stewardship with state agencies and community partners.

 What We Do

-We help people share in the care of Connecticut's important forests through:
+We help people care for Connecticut’s forests through:

 Our initiatives include:

-- Educating Woodland Owners: We offer key educational programs like the Coverts Project and the Master Woodland Manager program to help private forest owners.
+- Educating Woodland Owners: Programs like the Coverts Project and the Master Woodland Manager program to support sustainable private land management.

-- Building Stronger Communities: Initiatives such as the Stormwise Initiative and the Extension Disaster Education Network help communities get ready for environmental changes and natural disasters affecting their forests.
+- Building Forest Resilience: Stormwise Initiative and the Extension Disaster Education Network help communities prepare for extreme events.

-- Engaging Youth: Working with ConnecticutView, the UConn Natural Resources Conservation Academy and UConn 4-H, we create exciting programs that use cutting-edge technology and sustainable forestry principles to inspire youth and foster an early appreciation for forests.
+- Engaging Youth: Partnerships with ConnecticutView, the UConn Natural Resources Conservation Academy and UConn 4-H inspire youth and families through technology and hands-on forestry learning.

-- Working with Communities on Forests: Our Urban and Community Forestry team, a joint effort between the UConn College of Agriculture, Health and Natural Resources and the UConn Hartford Research on Resilient Cities, Racism and Equity, develops successful ways for local communities to actively help manage and care for their nearby forests.
+- Promoting Shared Stewardship: Our Urban and Community Forestry team, a joint effort between the UConn College of Agriculture, Health and Natural Resources and the UConn Hartford Research on Resilient Cities, Racism and Equity, advances community participation in forest management and policy.

-- Supporting Professionals: We provide important training for CT-Certified Foresters, Arborists, and town officials to improve their skills in forest care, natural resources management, and community engagement.
-We also contribute to important groups like the CT Urban Forestry Council, the Oak Resiliency Project, and the Northeast Forests and Climate Adaptation Network.
+- Training Professionals: We strengthen the skills of foresters and municipal leaders through training and collaborations with partners across the Northeast, like the CT Urban Forestry Council, the Oak Resiliency Project, and the Northeast Forests and Climate Adaptation Network.

 Latest Blog Posts by Our Foresters